 Phil Dean, M.S., M.P.A.

-Phil Dean is the chief economist and public finance senior research fellow at the Gardner Institute.
-His research focuses on the Utah and U.S. economies and on public finance issues such as state and local taxes and budget management over the business cycle.
-He also teaches economics, public policy, and public finance as an adjunct instructor and serves as Co-Chair of the Utah Economic Council.
+Phil Dean is the chief economist and research director at the Gardner Institute.
+His research focuses on the Utah and U.S. economies and public finance issues such as state and local taxes and budget management over the business cycle.
+He also teaches economics, public policy, and public finance as an adjunct instructor and is Co-Chair of the Utah Economic Council.

-Prior to joining the institute in 2021, Dean most recently served as former Governor Herbert’s Executive Director of the Governor’s Office of Management and Budget (GOMB) after having previously served in the Herbert administration as the State Budget Director and Chief Economist.
+Before joining the institute in 2021, Dean most recently served as Executive Director of the Governor’s Office of Management and Budget (GOMB) under former Governor Herbert, after having previously served in the Herbert administration as State Budget Director and Chief Economist.
 In this capacity, he directed the work of GOMB in preparing the Governor’s budget recommendations and oversaw GOMB’s state revenue estimates and economic analysis.
-He served the National Association of State Budget Officers (NASBO) on the Executive Committee and as Western Regional Director.
+He served on the Executive Committee of the National Association of State Budget Officers (NASBO) and as Western Regional Director.

-Prior to joining GOMB in 2013, Dean worked for the Utah Legislature for nearly a decade, specializing in the areas of tax and education.
+Before joining GOMB in 2013, Dean worked for the Utah Legislature for nearly a decade, specializing in tax and education.
 He began his professional career in Sacramento, working on the state budget at the California Department of Finance, where he specialized in education.

 Dean holds master’s degrees in public administration from BYU and economics from the University of Utah, and a bachelor’s degree in political science and Spanish from BYU.